AF-1/lms-dynamicplaylists/README.md

-Dynamic Playlists 3
+Dynamic Playlists
 ====

 This plugin<sup>1</sup> lets you play continuous music mixes based on selection criteria defined in so-called <i>dynamic playlists</i>.<br>
-*Dynamic Playlists 3* will keep adding small batches of tracks in random order to your current playlist (complete albums can be added in album order).
+*Dynamic Playlists* will keep adding small batches of tracks in random order to your current playlist (complete albums can be added in album order).
 It comes with a collection of built-in, ready-to-use dynamic playlists to get you started.
 At some point you'll probably want to create a dynamic playlist that's tailored to your very specific needs because the <i>built-in</i> dynamic playlists cannot cover all possible use cases.<br><br>
 Some preferences are not enabled by default.
 Please take a look at the preferences and their descriptions on the plugin's settings page.
 <br><br>
 [⬅️ **Back to the list of all plugins**](https://github.com/AF-1/)